-2. Use the lower end of this range if operating on rough terrain.
+2. Use the lower end of this range if the header will be operated on rough terrain.

 5.12 Lights

 The transport lights, located at each end of the header, are used when driving the combine on the road with the header attached.